integration code

 Is the iPad really just that revolutionary?

 If you have used one or read many reviews you will have no doubt discovered that it really doesn’t do that much.
 In fact the technology used in the Apple iPad has been around for quite a long time.
 Similar products in the past have been nothing more than passing fads.
 The Apple iPad absolutely looks cool, there is no denying that.
 However, when it comes to functionality, while it offers smooth use it is stuck somewhere in the wasteland in between the iPhone and the massive array of laptops available today.
 If you are looking for something to play around with casually it can be tons of fun.
 However it is certainly not a replacement for a laptop for those who need to accomplish anything efficiently and clearly not quite as handy as a smart phone.
-In short it is a neat luxury gadget that can make a cool gift and, at least for right now, can attract visitors on your site as a giveaway, but beyond that it really doesn’t do anything so fantastic that you can use it instead of the technology you already have your hands on.
+In short it is a neat luxury gadget that can make a cool gift and, at least for right now, can attract visitors on your site as a marketing giveaway, but beyond that it really doesn’t do anything so fantastic that you can use it instead of the technology you already have your hands on.

 Valerie Baker